Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Experiments

-\textbf{Higher Token Efficiency of Training}.
-While the reward dynamics \textit{wrt.} step (Fig.~\ref{fig:main_rewards}) seem to indicate that RL with \proj achieves slightly slower reward growth in the early stage, early truncation ensures that each rollout consumes fewer tokens on average (\textit{c.f.}, Fig.~\ref{fig:main_tokens}), and therefore, our method actually exhibits higher token efficiency overall.
-For example, under PPO on CD, to reach a reward level of 0.65, our method consumes 66.4\% of the total tokens compared to vanilla on average; under GSPO on GN, to reach 0.96, it requires 76.3\% of the tokens.
-More importantly, while vanilla methods stagnate and fail to improve further, our method continues to enhance rewards, achieving up to 0.8 on CD and 0.99 on GN.
+\textbf{Higher Token Efficiency}.
+Although the reward curves \textit{wrt.} training steps (Fig.~\ref{fig:main_rewards}) suggest slightly slower reward growth in the early stage when incorporating \proj, early truncation reduces the average number of tokens per rollout (\textit{cf.}, Fig.~\ref{fig:main_tokens}). {As a result, when measured against token consumption, \proj\ achieves higher training efficiency.} For example, under PPO on CD, to reach a reward level of 0.65, our method consumes 66.4\% of the total tokens compared to vanilla on average; under GSPO on GN, to reach 0.96, it requires 76.3\% of the tokens.
+More importantly, while vanilla methods often stagnate and fail to improve further, incorporating \proj continues to enhance rewards, achieving up to 0.8 on CD and 0.99 on GN.